kekavc24/magical_version_bump/README.md

 ## Overview

 `magical_version_bump` is a simple command-line tool.
 Use it to update your yaml files in your project ci or even locally.

-Check out our github action in the repository.
+Check out our github workflow.

+A github action using this package is available at `magical_workflows`.
+[Checkout repo ✨][workflow_repo_link]

 ![Update meme](https://storage.googleapis.com/magical_kenya_bucket/7lqtb5.jpg)